isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-01-post-directors-note-vol-12-issue-4.md

 The Fall of Singapore on 15 February 1942 and the horrific events that followed in its wake are documented in the revamped “Syonan Gallery: War and its Legacies”, which opens at the Former Ford Factory on 15 February 2017.
 The atrocities unleashed by the war is a painful reminder why such an event must never happen again.

-On a much lighter note, do make time to visit the exhibition, “Script & Stage: Theatre in Singapore from the 50s to 80s”, held at levels 7 and 8 of the National Library Building until 26 March 2017.
+On a much lighter note, do make time to visit the exhibition, “Script &amp; Stage: Theatre in Singapore from the 50s to 80s”, held at levels 7 and 8 of the National Library Building until 26 March 2017.
 Also ongoing is an exhibition on the renowned artist Tan Swie Hian in “Anatomy of a Free Mind: Tan Swie Hian’s Notebooks and Creations” at level 10.

 We hope you enjoy reading this edition of *BiblioAsia*.

-**Mrs Wai Yin Pryke**
+**Mrs Wai Yin Pryke**<br>
-Director
+Director<br>
 National Library